tenhobi/game-without-name/README.md

 This game is made using the [Flutter](https://flutter.dev) framework by Google.
 It uses [Cloud Firestore](https://firebase.google.com/products/firestore/) for communication and [Flare](https://www.2dimensions.com/about-flare) for some special effects.

+_Note:_ information will be added during the development.

 ## 🚀 How to start

-_Note:_ information will be added during the development.
+To run the mobile app using a connected device or a virtual device, download [Flutter](https://flutter.dev) and run `flutter run` command.

 ## 📃 License